Anchor27/Anchor27/README.md

 I'm a techophile with hands-on experience in building impactful software—from AI-powered search engines to satellite calibration systems.

-## 🔭 **Recent Works**
-- 🛰️ Built calibration software at **ISRO** for satellite inter-comparison (GSICS), automating 5TB data processing with 83% faster performance.
-- 🔍 Developed an AI-powered search engine (**AutoGen Search**) at **DRDO**, integrating GPT-3.5 for smart search summaries and Elasticsearch for lightning-fast autocomplete.
-- 🌐 Created NLP tools for **low-resource Indian languages**, achieving 99.61% accuracy in language identification and 78.18% accuracy in POS tagging.

 ---

 ## 📫 Let's connect!
 Feel free to explore my repositories and reach out if you're working on something exciting!